fossabot/everpl/docs/source/api/streaming_api.rst

     Another JSON object.
 The type and format of this object is dependent on a topic of the message.

+:message_id:
+    integer, an optional field, a temporary identifier of a message that allows to acknowledge that a message was received by a client.
+    Such identifiers may be reused by server, so two distinct messages can receive the same identifiers in different points of time.
+    Is provided only if the `Message Retention`_ was enabled for the corresponding message topic.

 Message topics allow to group messages by... topics.
 By types of the messages they belong to, by type of the event they describe.